-1. The Chairman shall direct the debate, ensuring that it remains within the confines of the agenda and ending it when he considers the business sufficiently debated.

-2. In the course of his duties of directing and organising the General Meeting, the Chairman shall have the following powers, among others:
+- 1. The Chairman shall direct the debate, ensuring that it remains within the confines of the agenda and ending it when he considers the business sufficiently debated. - 2.
+In the course of his duties of directing and organising the General Meeting, the Chairman shall have the following powers, among others: - a.

-- a.
 Organise the shareholders' contributions as established in the preceding article. - b.
 Decide, where appropriate, on any extension of the time initially granted to shareholders to speak. - c.
 Moderate the shareholders' contributions, requesting them if necessary to keep to the agenda and observe the appropriate rules of correct conduct when speaking. - d.
 Call the shareholders to order when their contributions are clearly made to filibuster or upset the normal course of the general meeting. - e.
 Withdraw the floor at the end of the time assigned for each contribution or when, despite the admonitions made in pursuance of c and d above, the shareholder persists in his conduct, taking such measures as may be necessary to ensure that the general meeting resumes its normal course. - f.
 Announce voting results. - g.
 Resolve any issues that may arise during the general meeting regarding the rules established in these Regulations.

-Article 13 bis: Voting and proxies by remote communication prior to the General Meeting
+Article 13 bis.
+Voting and proxies by means of distance communication

-1. Shareholders entitled to attend and vote may vote by post or electronic means on the motions relating to the agenda, as stipulated in the Articles of Association, these Regulations and any provisions passed by the Board in development of or supplementing those Regulations.
-They may also vote by any other form of remote communication whenever so indicated in the notice of call.
+1. Shareholders entitled to attend and vote may vote by post or electronic means on the motions relating to the agenda, on the terms stipulated in the Articles of Association, these Regulations and any provisions passed by the Board in development of or supplementing those Regulations.